OUR CLUBS . . . OUR FUTURE

 Segued between her quest to find the Great Champuru Wizard were entertaining song and dance performances for the seniors.

 YOH uses funds generated by fundraising activities throughout the year to give the seniors an opportunity to see that their legacy is alive and prospering among younger Uchinanchus and Uchinanchus-at-heart in Hawaii.
 Young Okinawans of Hawaii extends it appreciation to all the seniors in the community and a special Ippe Nihwee Debiru to all the special volunteers and performers who contributed their time and efforts to continue this special tradition.
 We look forward to seeing you again this holiday season.

 KANEGUSUKU SONJIN KAI . . . by Ed Kino

-Dont forget: Kanegusuku Kais 76th shinnen enkai will be held on Sunday, Feb.
-10, 2002, at Victoria Inns 2nd floor banquet room.
+Also, Kanegusuku members enjoyed the food and fellowship at the clubs 76th shinnen enkai, which was held Feb.
+10 at Victoria Inns 2nd floor banquet room.